mtlynch/resticpy/docs/index.md

 ### Args

 * `subcommand`: Subcommand of the `key` command.
-Needs to be one of 'list', 'add', 'remove' or 'passwd'.
+Needs to be one of 'list', 'add', 'remove' or 'passwd'
 * `host`: Hostname for new keys
 * `new_password_file`: File from which to read the new password
 * `user`: Username for new keys
 * `key_id`: ID of the key which should be removed.
-Only valid with 'subcommand' == 'remove'.
+Only valid with 'subcommand' == 'remove'

 ### Returns